Polymer/old-docs-site/docs/start/usingelements.md

 ### Installing a single element {#installsingle}

 Elements can be installed individually as needed.
-For example, to download `<polymer-ajax>` and install it in your current project, run:
+For example, to download `<core-ajax>` and install it in your current project, run:

-    bower install --save Polymer/polymer-ajax
+    bower install --save Polymer/core-ajax

-**Note:** `Polymer/polymer-ajax` is shorthand for the element’s github repo, [https://github.com/Polymer/polymer-ajax](https://github.com/Polymer/polymer-ajax).
+**Note:** `Polymer/core-ajax` is shorthand for the element’s github repo, [https://github.com/Polymer/core-ajax](https://github.com/Polymer/core-ajax).
 You can install other elements the same way.
 {: .alert .alert-info }

-Running this command adds a `bower_components/` folder and fills it with `<polymer-ajax>`:
+Running this command adds a `bower_components/` folder and fills it with `<core-ajax>`:

     yourapp/
       bower_components/
         platform/
         polymer/
-        polymer-ajax/
+        core-ajax/

 Using the `--save` flag  adds the element to your app's `bower.json` file: